 El Portal Administrative Site Regulations

-The Superintendent's Compendium [130 kb PDF] is a compilation of designations, closures, permit requirements, and other restrictions made by the superintendent, in addition to what is contained in Title 36 of the Code of Federal Regulations (Chapter 1, Parts 1 through 7 and 34), and other applicable federal statutes and regulations.
-Additionally, the superintendent has issued a moratorium on construction and expansion in the administrative site [21 kb PDF].
+The Superintendent's Compendium [120 kb PDF] is a compilation of designations, closures, permit requirements, and other restrictions made by the superintendent, in addition to what is contained in Title 36 of the Code of Federal Regulations (Chapter 1, Parts 1 through 7 and 34), and other applicable federal statutes and regulations.